 After Finder dialog has been opened and files are shown, just highlight the .app file and right-click to see copying option, as follows:

-Finally, open the terminal, and create IPA package with following command line:
+Finally, open the terminal, and create IPA package with the following command line:

 $ mkdir /ProjectName $ cd ProjectName $ cp -r /Path/To/Your/IPA/File/LocalizationDemo.app . $ cd .. $ zip --symlinks -qr "LocalizationDemo.ipa" ProjectName